amcculley22/GameProject/README.md

 2. 3.
 Maybe a flappy birds type thing
 3. 2.
 Some sort of shooter/space aliens game
    1. win state is killing all the ships

+1 - building deck with loops
+adding the suits

+can get it to take out of the deck - need to do one to player and one to dealer.